BAE Systems Hawk: Others

 During the 1980s, a prospective sale of 63 Hawk trainers to Iraq was considered by the British government.
 While the proposal had its proponents, it was controversial as in a ground-attack capacity Iraq might have employed the Hawk against neighbouring Iran and to oppress Iraq's own Kurdish population; there was also concern that the Hawk could be potentially armed with chemical weapons.
 After considerable deliberation the sale was blocked by then Foreign Secretary John Major.
 In 2010, Iraq entered talks with BAE for an order of up to 21 Hawks.

 In 1993, talks between BAe and South Africa's Denel Aviation began regarding a replacement for the South African Air Force (SAAF)'s ageing Atlas Impala fleet.
 By 2004, Denel had begun construction of Hawks under licence from BAe; components for other customers have also been produced by Denel.
 On 13 January 2005, the first locally assembled Hawk conducted its first flight; it belonged to a batch of 24 trainers ordered by the SAAF.

 Variants

 Hawk T1

-The Hawk T1 (Trainer Mark 1) was the original version of the Hawk used by the RAF, deliveries commencing in November 1976.
+The Hawker Siddeley Hawk T1 (Trainer Mark 1) was the original version of the Hawk used by the RAF, deliveries commencing in November 1976.
 The RAF received a total of 175 T1s.

 Hawk T1A

-The Hawk T1A is a modified Hawk T1, intended to replace the Hawker Hunter in the RAF's Tactical Weapons Units.
+The British Aerospace Hawk T1A is a modified Hawk T1, intended to replace the Hawker Hunter in the RAF's Tactical Weapons Units.
 A total of 89 aircraft were converted to carry two underwing AIM-9L Sidewinder air-to-air missiles and a centreline Aden gun pod.
 This is also the variant used by the RAF's Red Arrows display team; the underbody gun pod is replaced by a fairing used to carry diesel fuel and dye for the display smoke system.